lando/lando/experimental/plugins/lando-platformsh/README.md

 * The high level goals of the integration
 * The general features roadmap
 * How the plugin is structured
-* How the plugin modifies the usual lando runtime
+* How the plugin emulates the platform.sh lifecycle
-* How the project is tested
+* How the plugin deviates from the platform.sh lifecycle
 * How additional services/application containers are added
 * How additional tooling is added
+* How the project is tested
 * Where framework level overrides live
 * Contributing code